soaresgui99/powershell-codes-for-active-directory/README.md

 # Powershell useful codes for active directory
-> This repository help us with useful codes to management an environment.
+> This repository help us with useful codes to management an Active Directory environment.